Julia Messenger: Awards

 In 2003, Messenger's songs “Do I Know You” and “Fresh On The Edge” were finalists in the Dance/Electronica category of the Australian Songwriters Association National Songwriting Contest.
 “Fresh On The Edge” was further recognised in the Top 10 finalists for the category.

 In 2007, Messenger was a semi-finalist of the International Songwriting Competition in the AAA (Adult Album Alternative) category for "And We Danced” and in the Performance category for "So Complicated.”
 In 2016, Messenger was a finalist in EDM (Electronic Dance Music) category with her song “Stripped,” which was later awarded an Honourable Mention.

-Artist Discography
+Artist discography

-Songwriting Discography
+Songwriting discography

-Messenger has had multiple cuts with artists ranging from Whirlpool Productions to Ferry Corsten, regularly performing as a vocalist on the recordings and being credited as a featured artist.
+Messenger has had multiple cuts with artists Whirlpool Productions and Ferry Corsten, regularly performing as a vocalist on the recordings and being credited as a featured artist.

-Selected Compilation Discography
+Selected Compilation discography

 Messenger's songs have been included on many compilation albums released under U.S. and European labels.

 Her song "For the Love of You" released with PFL also appeared on a compilation DVD entitled, Flowmotion (Visual Pleasure Volume 3.0) released by General Electric Music.